 3. Tiles and Finishes

-The most important challenge we all face when it comes to finish selection is trying to achieve visual appeal, durability and maintenance all in one tile or finish.
-While this is possible, the important factor is to select a material that will not blow your pocket.
-The one design tip to keep in mind while selecting tile is “Keep it Classic, Accent with Popular.”
-There are several finishes that are hot for a year and then fade as newer and hotter finishes enter the market.
+The greatest challenge homeowners face in selecting a finish is trying to achieve visual appeal, durability and maintenance, all in a single tile or finish.
+While this is possible, it's important to select a material that will not blow your budget.
+An excellent design tip while selecting tile is “Keep it Classic, Accent with Popular.”
+Often finishes are hot for a year or two and then fade as newer and more with-it finishes enter the market.
 Don’t get carried away by a product that is trendy.
-Finishes, like wainscoting, are a hit in powder rooms.
-Wall papers are making a comeback and are reasonable priced alternative finishes if you are willing to install it yourself.
+Classic finishes, like wainscoting, are a hit in powder rooms.
+Wallpapers are making a comeback and are reasonable priced alternative finishes if you are willing to install them yourself.

-Try something new if your standard 3-light vanity fixture is uninteresting and does not create an ambience in the space.
-Lighting should serve the functional purpose, as well as create a soothing and ambient environment that helps calm and relax during a shower.
-To achieve this effect and style, install a medium-sized chandelier in the center of the bathroom or above the Jacuzzi and pair it with a row of colored,glass blown light fixtures by an accent wall (the wall across the vanity will be a good choice).
-These are the lights fixtures that you would typically install above a kitchen breakfast counter or a bar table.
-But, who said you cannot use them in the bathroom for decorative purposes?
-We are here to break the norm and customize your space.
-Concealed lighting are always great to have especially if you have a decorative stepped ceiling.
+Try something new if your standard 3-light vanity fixture does not create an ambiance you love.
+As well as functional, lighting should create a soothing environment that helps calm and relax during a shower.
+To achieve this effect, hire an electrician to install a medium-sized chandelier in the center of the bathroom or above the Jacuzzi, paired with a row of colored blown-glass light fixtures by an accent wall (the wall across from the vanity is a great location).
+These light fixtures would typically be installed above a kitchen breakfast counter or a bar table.
+But who says you can't use them in the bathroom?
+We are here to break the mold and customize your space.
+Concealed lighting is always great, especially if you have a decorative stepped ceiling.

-Everybody loves accessories like towels, floor mats, frames and vases, but choosing the right amount and the best one could be tough.
+Everybody loves bathroom accessories like towels, floor mats, frames and vases, but choosing the best ones in the right quantities can be tough.
 Don’t be a victim of monotone monarchy.
-Contrast your accents, compromise on the color and pattern if you already have a stunning bathroom.
-For an all white bathroom, splurge on colors and patterns keeping in mind balance and harmony.
+Contrast your accents, and take care to compromise on the color and pattern if you already have a stunning bathroom.
+For an all white bathroom, splurge on rich colors and patterns, always keeping in mind the essential design principle of balance and harmony.